tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Data Quality Dimension
 - Definition: An aspect of data quality.
 - SubClass Of: FundamentalConcept; NeedConcept
-- Comments: Describes the aspect of data quality (accuracy, precision, completeness, etc.) that a test examines.
+- Comments: Describes the aspect of data quality (accuracy, precision, completeness, etc.) that a Test examines.
 For example, [precision] in [coordinate precision of SingleRecords].
-In the original framework only related to Measures, here may be related to any DataQualityNeed.
+In the original framework, only related to Measures, here may be related to any bdqffdq:DataQualityNeed.

 ********************